-We can do security testing using both manual and automated security testing tools and techniques.
+We can do this testing using both manual and automated security testing tools and techniques.
 Security testing reviews the existing system to find vulnerabilities.

 Why Security Testing is Important?

-Security testing is important due to the increase in the number of privacy breaches that websites are facing today.
-In order to avoid these privacy breaches, software development organizations have to adopt security testing in their development strategy based on testing methodologies and latest industry standards.
+Software security testing is important due to the increase in the number of privacy breaches that websites are facing today.
+In order to avoid these privacy breaches, software development organizations have to adopt this testing in their development strategy based on testing methodologies and the latest industry standards.

-It is important to adopt Security Process in each and every phase of SDLC.
+It is important to adopt a Security Process in each and every phase of SDLC.